richburroughs/dojo201904/dojo.md

 ---

-#How can we learn about systems?
+#What are some ways we can learn about systems?

 ---